Arnav-Kumar1/titanic_survival/README.md

 ## Usage

-1. Navigate to the `notebooks/` directory and run the Jupyter Notebooks to follow the step-by-step process.
+1. Navigate and run the Jupyter Notebooks to follow the step-by-step process.
-2. Explore the scripts in the `src/` directory for data preprocessing, model creation, and evaluation.
-3. Experiment with different algorithms and techniques to improve the model's predictive performance.
+2. Experiment with different algorithms and techniques to improve the model's predictive performance.

 ## Contributions